OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 Given that the Internet is a global environment, using the Internet to collect and process information necessarily involves the transmission of data on an international basis.
 Therefore, by using Netflix, you acknowledge and consent to the transfer of your information outside your country of residence to any country (including the United States) where we have facilities or engage third parties (including but not limited to payment processors, cloud service or other IT providers, and other companies that provide services to us).
 You understand that the countries to which we may transfer information may not have as comprehensive a level of data protection as in your country.

-Personal information of individuals who reside in a member state of the European Economic Area is controlled by Netflix Luxembourg S.à r.l, 13-15, Avenue de la Liberté, L-1931, Luxembourg.
+Personal information of individuals who reside in a member state of the European Economic Area is controlled by Netflix Luxembourg S.à r.l, 26, Boulevard Royal, #205, L-2449 Luxembourg.

 Back to top Contacting Us